 The social structure of the gemsbok sets them apart from most other antelope species.
 Other antelopes in the area, like springboks, employ a harem system where one dominant breeding male controls a group of females and young, and bachelor males form separate herds of their own.
 Gemsbok, on the other hand, form mixed herds of both males and females.
 The male rank within these groups is maintained with sparring contests that may escalate into fights.
 These fights are most likely to start due to competition for resources, such as a female in estrus or a water hole.

-This is a video we took of Gemsbok fighting in the Kalahari, South Africa.
+We took this is a video of Gemsbok fighting in the Kalahari, South Africa.

 Territorial males mark their territory with dung deposits in extreme crouch defecation.
 This crouching makes the defecation act a striking visual display of social status.